 Best Kettle For Hard Water: Our Top 8 Brands

 The Russell Hobbs 24363 Inspire is an electric kettle that can boil one cup of hard water in 45 seconds.
 That’s much quicker than most kettles take to boil soft water.
-The kettle’s rapid boil makes it energy-efficient, which means making more cups of tea but spending less on electricity.
+The kettle’s rapid boil makes it energy-efficient, making more cups of tea but spending less on electricity.

 Another reason why the Russell Hobbs 24363 Inspire is a top contender for the best kettle for hard water is its detachable spout and filter.
 Being able to detach the spout and wash the filter lets you prevent limescale accumulation in parts of the kettle that are typically hard to reach.